-- Work with a network of literacy volunteers to support learning outside of the classroom
+- Establishing a cohesive network of literacy volunteers that motivates learning beyond classroom instruction

 FHI 360; Catholic Relief Services; Souktel